-The study of the Italian Renaissance has consistently been a strong feature of the CSR; current researchers in this area include Louise Bourdua, Jonathan Davies, Simon Gilson, David Lines, Celeste McNamara, Lorenzo Pericolo, Rosa Salzberg, Giorgio Tagliaferro and Maude Vanhaelen.
+The study of the Italian Renaissance has consistently been a strong feature of the CSR; current researchers in this area include Louise Bourdua, Jonathan Davies, David Lines, Celeste McNamara, Lorenzo Pericolo, Rosa Salzberg, Giorgio Tagliaferro and Maude Vanhaelen.
 Other colleagues focus on France (Ingrid De Smet, Penny Roberts) or Germany (Beat Kümin), whilst the English Renaissance and Early Modern period is represented by literary specialists and historians, such as Catherine Bates, Paul Botley, Elizabeth Clarke, Teresa Grant, Mark Knights, Peter Mack, Peter Marshall, Paul Prescott and Carol Rutter.
 Warwick also has early Transatlantic historians in Rebecca Earle and Tim Lockley.

 Thematically, the CSR promotes research in (but not limited to):

 - manuscript studies, print culture and the history of the book;

 - Early Modern thought and intellectual culture (including the history of scholarship and universities; the Classical tradition / reception studies; commentaries; the history of medicine and the history of science);

 - Early modern theatre and performance;

 - the visual arts and the world of artisans, especially in Italy.